umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### steps

-This is array of step JSON objects that user needs to take to complete the tour.
+This is array of tour step JSON objects that user needs to take to complete the tour.

-## The step object
+## The tour step object

-A step JSON object contains all the data related to a tour step.
+A tour step JSON object contains all the data related to a tour step.

-Example step object :
+Example tour step object :

 	{
         "title": "A meaningful title",